QuinaGit/QuinaGit/README.md

 - 👋 Hi, I’m @QuinaGit
 - 👀 I’m interested in electronics and web development
-- 🌱 I’m currently learning Django, JavaScript and Ukulele
+- 🌱 I’m currently doing my Masters in Electronic Engineering and learning to play the Ukulele.
-- 💞️ I’m looking to collaborate on Web Applications using Django
-- 📫 How to reach me: Nope;)

 <!---
 QuinaGit/QuinaGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.